 The Normal Pension Age (NPA) under the Scheme is 67.
 This is the age that will be used for normal funding purposes for scheme benefits.
+Some benefits in the scheme may be payable from age 65.
 If your pension does not start until after NPA, it could be more - and if it starts before NPA, it will be less than the normal retirement pension.